Google (XML) Sitemap Generator Plugin Help

 Google Webmaster Tools reports "Missing XML tag"

 This usually happens if Google reads a sitemap without any content.
 Check the sitemap and see if there are any URLs inside.
-If not, please try the following:

 Google Webmaster Tools reports "Sitemap is in HTML format"